markwk/panopoly_faq/README.md

 ---------------------

 * Panopoly FAQ feature uses taxonomy terms to create "FAQ groupings," so in order to remove the display of a FAQ grouping go to admin/structure/taxonomy/faq_group and click "edit" next to the specific term and "uncheck" the "Show this group on FAQ page"
+* Adding FAQ Groupings to various pages and area, Panopoly FAQ uses Panels and Panelizer to do some of its magic.
+As such, if you are using a Panopoly-powered site, you should be be able to add these blocks to various areas of your site.
+With Panelizer enabled, lick "Customize this page" and after click FAQ group to add a FAQ grouping to that the particular page.
+* In order to various mixing and matching, you can create a simple page and add different FAQ groupings as needed.